 A brand’scustomer service is also important to me.
 Consistency is the key and a good customer service should treat each and every person equally, whether they will buy from you or not.
 Respect begets respect and if a brand treats customers this way, they will definitely get their trust back.

 Now giving customer service doesn’t stop when you’ve already sold a product to them.
 Doing after-sales service is just as important.
-I would feel very secured, knowing I have someone to contact just in case something goes wrong with the product or just simply if I have a question about it.
+I would feel very secure, knowing I have someone to contact just in case something goes wrong with the product or just simply if I have a question about it.
 I wouldn’t feel that money is the only thing that matters to them, but me, who needs them.

-A good example of a company who only uses necessary ingredients isBanish.
+A good example of a company who only uses the necessary ingredients isBanish.
 They make their products when they’re ordered, so you know they’re always fresh and not sitting in a warehouse for months before it reaches you.
-Banish’sVitamin C Serum is totally clear in colour, meaning there are NO dyes in the serum.
+Banish’sVitamin C Serum is totally clear in color, meaning there are NO dyes in the serum.
 Vitamin C serums go orange when they’re no good and need to be thrown out, and companies dye their products so you don’t know when it’s going to stop working for your skin.

 It is very important that you also use natural ingredients because it makes no sense that you eat healthy food and exercise regularly, yet you putchemicalson your skin.

 How about you?
-What makes you trust a skin care brand aside from the ones above?
+What makes you trust a skincare brand aside from the ones above?
 Feel free to share your thoughts.